A healthier Metro is here.

 Pay with your ORCA card

-Always wearing a mask and following other health and safety guidance will keep all of us moving forward together.
+Please follow all health and safety guidance to keep all of us moving forward together.

 Tap your ORCA card for an easier and healthier way to pay your fare on transit in the Puget Sound region.

 Alternatively, you can acquire Transit GO Tickets through your mobile device.
 However, reduced fares are not available through Transit GO Tickets.